briggsprashar/claims-analysis/README.md

 Uses Pandas operations (merge, groupby, value_counts, etc.):

 **1: Provider Analysis**

+*Results below are copied from the .ipynb file (instead of images)*

-- Top 5 billing providers by number of claims
+- Top 5 billing providers by number of claims (In .ipynb file)
-- Provider name, NPI, and claim count
+- Provider name, NPI, and claim count (In .ipynb file)
-- Bar chart visualization of top 5 billing providers
+- Bar chart visualization of top 5 billing providers (In .ipynb file)

 **2: Payer Mix Analysis**
+See Section 2 in .ipynb file
+*Results below are copied from the .ipynb file (instead of images)*

-- Top 5 primary payers by claim volume
+- Top 5 primary payers by claim volume (In .ipynb file)
-- % of total claims for each payer
+- % of total claims for each payer (In .ipynb file)
-- Bar chart visualization showing payer distribution
+- Bar chart visualization showing payer distribution (In .ipynb file)

-**3: Common Diagnoses**
+**3: Common Diagnoses - ICD**
+See Section 3 in .ipynb file
 - Top 10 most frequently appearing diagnosis codes
 - ICD-10 code and frequency count
 - Mapped to ICD 10 descriptions

-**4: Common Procedures**
+**4: Common Procedures - HCPCS**
+See Section 4 in .ipynb file
 - Top 10 most frequently billed procedure codes (HCPCS)
 - HCPCS code, description and frequency
 - Bar chart visualization showing top 10 procedures

 **5: Service Location Analysis**
+See Section 5 in .ipynb file
 - Number of claims submitted for each PlaceOfService
 - % of claims for "INPATIENT" vs "DOCTOR'S OFFICE"?